dentremor/Software-Defined-Infrastrucure/doku.md

 #### Setup Nextcloud with Apache Web Server

-First we need to install packages for apache, mariadb and php:
+First we need to install packages for Apache, MariaDB and PHP:

 ```
 $ apt install vim unzip